-3.2 HIGH PERFORMANCE PRODUCT
+3.2 HIGH PERFORMANCE PRODUCT DEVELOPMENT (New Product Launch)

-DEVELOPMENT (New Product Launch) Mercury Marine utilizes our High-Performance Product Development (HPPD) process to identify, investigate, and introduce new product into the marketplace.
+Mercury Marine utilizes our High-Performance Product Development (HPPD) process to identify, investigate, and introduce new product into the marketplace.
 Within HPPD are three interdependent processes that operate as one holistic process.
 These embedded processes are Portfolio Planning and Management, Technology Development and Product Development.

+- Gate 0 Program Visibility

-- Gate 0 Project Definition
+- Gate 1 Program Definition

-- Gate 1 Concept Development & Selection
+- Gate 2 Concept Development

-- Gate 2 Design Development & Validation
+- Gate 3A Design Compatibility

-- Gate 3 Process Validation
+- Gate 3B Design Validation

-- Gate 4 Product Readiness
+- Gate 4 Process Validation

 - Gate 5 Product Launch

-These guidelines define specific events and activities that trigger early supplier involvement, which, if met, help promote timely execution of key actions leading to a successful supplier product launch.
+These guidelines define specific events and activities that trigger early supplier involvement, which, if met, help promote proval timely execution of key actions leading to a successful supplier product launch.
 Supplier activities may include, but are not limited to, the following: